 - 1 teaspoon ground cumin

-- Juice from 1/2 lime
+- Juice from ½ lime

-- Salt and pepper
+- Salt and freshly ground pepper

-- 2 16-ounce jars green salsa
+- 2 (16-ounce) jars green salsa (tomatillo salsa)

-- ½ cup sour cream (not lowfat)
+- 1 cup sour cream (full fat)

 - Wrap the tortillas in damp paper towels and microwave them for about 45 seconds or so, or until warm (keep them covered as you work so that they stay warm and pliable, otherwise they can crack).
-Spread a piece of wax or parchment paper out on the countertop (this will help to keep things clean).
+Alternatively, wrap them in foil and heat them in the oven until warmed through, about 10 minutes.

 - Let the enchiladas cool for 5 minutes.
 Garnish with chopped cilantro.
 Serve with avocado slices and sour cream, if you wish.